telefonicaid/fiware-keystone-spassword/docs/second_factor_auth.md

 * `sndfa` is a boolean which enables (true) or disables (false) if Second Factor Authentication feature is available in Keystone instance.
 * `sndfa_time_window` indicates the time in hours in which Second Factor Authentication performed by an user is still valid before ask another new one.
-* `sndfa_endpoint` is the endpoint used in links sent by email to users to check email address and sndfa changes
+* `sndfa_endpoint` is the endpoint used in links sent by email to users to check email address and sndfa changes (i.e. localhost:5001, https://localhost/idm, etc.)

 In order to work with Second Factor Authentication feature spassword needs a proper smtp configuration; make sure that you provide one.